http4k/www/src/website/content/ecosystem/http4k/reference/model_context_protocol/index.md

 - **Client:** Claude Desktop
 - **Server Tools:** User diaries, Restaurant Database, Booking System

-### http4k ❤️ Model Context Protocol
+## http4k ❤️ Model Context Protocol

-http4k provides very good support for the Model Context Protocol, and has been designed to make it easy to build your own MCP-compliant servers in Kotlin, using the familiar http4k methodology of simple and composable functional protocols.
-Each of the capabilities is modelled as a "binding" between a capability description and a function that exposes the capability.
+http4k provides very good support for the **Model Context Protocol**, and has been designed to make it easy to build your own MCP-compliant servers in Kotlin, using the familiar http4k methodology of simple and composable functional protocols.
+Each of the capabilities is modelled as a **binding** between a capability description and a function that exposes the capability.
 See [Capability Types](#capability-types) for more details.

-The MCP support in http4k consists of two modules:
+The MCP support in http4k consists of two modules - `http4k-mcp-sdk` and `http4k-mcp-desktop`

+# http4k-mcp-sdk

-- `http4k-mcp-sdk` - The core SDK for working with the Model Context Protocol.
+The core SDK for working with the Model Context Protocol.
 You can build your own MCP-compliant applications using this module by plugging in capabilities into the server.
-The SDK provides a simple way to create either SSE or StdIO servers.
+The **http4k-mcp-sdk module** provides a simple way to create either **SSE**, **StdIo** or **Websocket** based servers.
+For StdIo-based servers, we recommend compiling your server to GraalVM for ease of distribution.

-- `http4k-mcp-desktop` - A desktop client that bridges StdIO-based clients such as Claude Desktop with your own MCP servers operating over HTTP/SSE, either locally or remotely.
+## Server Example

+{{< kotlin file="server_example.kt" >}}

+## Client Example

+http4k provides client classes to connect to your MCP servers via SSE or Websockets.
+The clients take care of the initial MCP handshake and provide a simple API to send and receive messages to the capabilities, or to register for notifications with an MCP server.

+{{< kotlin file="client_example.kt" >}}

-#### Capability Types
+### Capability Types

-##### Tools
+#### Tools

 Tools allow external MCP clients such as LLMs to request the server to perform bespoke functionality such as invoking an API.
 The Tool capability is modelled as a function `typealias ToolHandler = (ToolRequest) -> ToolResponse`, and can be